The Signs Were There: How Human Trafficking Hides in Plain Sight

 Most of the time, these things look normal.

-But when the same patterns start showing up, including short hotel stays, strange booking behavior, transactions across multiple locations, it can be a sign of organized crime.
-Recognizing those patterns is the first step in preventing this crime.
+But when the same patterns start showing up, including short hotel stays, strange booking behavior, and transactions across multiple locations, it can be a sign of modern-day slavery.
+Recognizing those human trafficking risks in hospitality is the first step in preventing this crime.

 From Observation to Prevention